-The Official Plan should contain provisions for the establishment of alternative energy sources.
-While the Green Energy Act removes much of the ability of local municipalities to regulate such uses, smaller scale systems could be permitted in the "Recreational" designation.

-3.4.3.10 Electricity generation through systems such as standalone or roof mounted solar panels, passive solar collectors, and geothermal system generators shall be permitted in the "Recreational" designation.
+Comment The Official Plan should contain provisions for the establishment of alternative energy sources.
+While the Green Energy Act removes most of the local municipalities abilities to regulate such uses, smaller scale systems could be permitted in the "Recreational" designation.
+Existing Policy No Policy.
+Proposed Policy 3.4.3.10 Electricity generation though systems such as standalone or roof mounted solar panels, passive solar collectors, and geothermal system generators shall be permitted in the "Recreational" designation.
 The placement, design, and setting of such systems shall be in such a manner to ensure compatibility with sensitive neighbouring uses.

-A Policy to permit Utilities Uses in the "Recreational" designation is helpful to make it clear that these uses are permitted.
+Comment A Policy to permit Utilities Uses in the "Recreational" is helpful to make it clear that hese uses are permitted.

+Existing Policy Proposed Policy

+No Policy.
 3.7.3.11.
 Utility Uses

-Utility uses are permitted in accordance with the policies of Section 7.15.
+Utility uses are permitted in accordance

+with the policies of Section 7.15.
-3.4.2.10 Implementation

-It is intended that the creation and/or improvement of parks within the Town shall be guided by the policies of Section 7.15 of this Official Plan.

-3.7.3.12 Implementation

-It is intended that the creation and/or improvement of parks within the Town shall be guided by the policies of Section 7.15 of this Official Plan.
+Comment Existing Policy 3.4.2.10 Implementation It is intended that the creation and/or improvement of parks within the Town shall be guided by the policies of Section 7.15 of this Official Plan.
+Proposed Policy 3.7.3.12 Implementation It is intended that the creation and/or improvement of parks within the Town shall be guided by the policies of Section 7.15 of this Official Plan.